DreGorski2/Udacity_LogAnalysis/README.md

 **The Queries**

-**1.** _What are the most popular three articles of all time?
+**1.What are the most popular three articles of all time?
 Which articles have been accessed the most?
-Present this information as a sorted list with the most popular article at the top_
+Present this information as a sorted list with the most popular article at the top**

 ```sql

  news=> select title, views from (select substring(path, '[^/]*$'), count(*) as views from log where path !='/' group by path) as views, articles where substring = slug order by views desc limit 3;
 ```

-Output:

-Popular articles

-Candidate is jerk, alleges rival - 338647
-Bears love berries, alleges bear - 253801
-Bad things gone, say good people - 170098

 joining the articles and log table where the slug equales the path by removing the '/article/' from the path by starting the after the / and removing any incomplete path's with does not equal '/'.

-**2.** _Who are the most popular article authors of all time?
+**2. Who are the most popular article authors of all time?
 That is, when you sum up all of the articles each author has written, which authors get the most page views?
-Present this as a sorted list with the most popular author at the top._
+Present this as a sorted list with the most popular author at the top.

 ```sql
 news=> select name, sum(views) as page_views from